YackleLab/the-breath-shape-controls-intonation-of-mouse-vocalizations/README.md

 Then use 'callVarsPreProcessing.m' to gather each vocal breath, pitch vector, onset/offset and vocal class and save in a .mat.
 Finally run the various compliler scripts to generate summary data and/or raster plots

-To analyze the abaility of optogenetic stimulation to produce USVs run 'writeOptoVarsBatch'.
+To analyze the ability of optogenetic stimulation to produce USVs run 'writeOptoVarsBatch'.

 Note, the basic breathing analysis uses functions from Bachmutsky et al 2020.
 Availble in this respository: https://github.com/YackleLab/Opioids-depress-breathing-through-two-small-brainstem-sites